 With that said, here are a few simple guidelines for creating and designing a user-friendly blog:

-- Make your navigation elements and menus easy to use
+- Make your navigation elements and menus intuitive to use

 - Create a clean and clear page structure

-- Link to relevant pages often to help visitors find additional resources quickly
+- Link to relevant pages often to help visitors find helpful resources quickly

 Focusing on a pleasant, smooth user experience will help your readers find what they are looking for.